C. Zief, Jr. Foundation

-The Zief Family Foundation, incorporated in 1989, is a charitable non-profit organization whose main mission is to purchase housing and other type of facilities for persons who have developmental
+The Arthur C. Zief, Jr. Foundation, incorporated in 1989, is a charitable non-profit organization whose main mission is to purchase housing and other type of facilities for persons who have developmental

 disabilities.
 After the Foundation purchases the facility, FHAR then